 Thymol is a natural fungicide with antiseptic properties.
 It works to increase immunity, shield cells against toxins, prevent tissue damage and facilitate more rapid healing.
 (1)

-Carvacol is a phenol that exhibits broad spectrum bacterial protection.
-It helps prevent against food spoilage as well as the growth of pathogenic fungi, yeast and bacteria in humans, animals and plant based microorganism populations.
-This includes drug-resistant and biofilm forming pathogens such as MRSA and candida auris.
+Carvacrol is a phenol that exhibits broad-spectrum bacterial protection.
+It helps prevent food spoilage as well as the growth of pathogenic fungi, yeast, viruses, and bacteria in humans, animals, and plant-based microorganism populations.
+This includes drug-resistant and biofilm-forming pathogens such as MRSA and Candida auris.

-The antibacterial activity of carvacrol has been attributed to its considerable effects on the structural and functional properties of cytoplasmatic membrane.
+The antimicrobial activity of carvacrol has been attributed to its considerable effects on the structural and functional properties of the cytoplasmatic membrane.
 (3)

 Rosmarinic acid is an antioxidant that prevents free radical damage.
 It shows promise in treating allergic asthma and preventing cancer and atherosclerosis.
 According to Dr. Mercola, it also works as a natural antihistamine to help reduce fluid buildup and swelling caused by allergy attacks.
 (4)

-Studies show that oregano oil is effective against a wide spectrum of bacteria, including some that are antibiotic resistant.
+Studies show that oregano oil is effective against a wide spectrum of bacteria and viruses, including some that are drug-resistant.
 (5)